djangify/ai-marketing2/README.md

 ## Overview

 AI Marketing Platform is a comprehensive Django web application designed to streamline and automate content creation for marketing purposes.
-The platform leverages AI capabilities to transform raw assets (text, PDFs, etc.) into polished marketing content using customizable prompts and templates.
+The platform leverages AI capabilities to transform raw assets (text, PDFs, etc.) into polished marketing content using customisable prompts and templates.

 **Key Value Proposition:** Save hours of content creation time by feeding source materials into our AI system, which generates marketing content tailored to your specific needs and brand voice.